-According to the Ministry of Business, Innovation and Employment of New Zealand (MBIE), it is required to have at least one first aid kit in every workplace.
+According to the Ministry of Business, Innovation and Employment of New Zealand (MBIE), it is required that you have at least one workplace first aid kit in every location.

 The recommendations for the workplace first aid have been given in their Guide.

 The number of needed first aid kits rises with the number of employees and the size of the workplace.
 For every 50 employees, an additional workplace first aid kit should be added.
 If the workplace has more than one floor, a first aid kit should be on each of the floors.

 The first aid kits should be positioned in a way that makes them clearly visible.
 There should be signs in place that point to them and there should never be anything that blocks the first aid kit.
 Ideally, right next to the first aid kit should be a wash basin with both hot and cold running water and a supply of clean towels and soap.